echancrure/PTC-Solver/doc/ptc_readme.txt

      This has many important consequences, including:
-       - As rationals are no longer used to represent reals, all predicates and constraints relating to rationals have been removed from the solver;
+       - As rationals are no longer used to represent reals, all predicates and constraints relating to rationals have been removed from the solver:
+           - ptc_solver__is_rational/1
+           - ptc_solver__rational_to_decimal/2
+           - ptc_solver__numerator/2
+           - ptc_solver__denominator/2
        - This new version of the PTC Solver is estimated to be on average at least 10 times faster than the previous versions.
          In particular labelling perfromance has been greatly improved;
+       - Labelling is less random than in previous versions: the PTC Solver now often returns identical solutions on different runs;
        - The PTC Solver runtime performance variability has been at least halved: the standard deviation is down from about 0.8 of the mean to about 0.3;